 When merged with internet of things (IoT) sensors on production machines, iCM and Business Central manage and massage data.
 Among the results are ways to make incremental quality improvements that long-term boost overall quality scores, resulting in more sales.

-For any company, producing higher quality products takes forethought, patience and serious effort.
+For any company, producing higher-quality products takes forethought, patience, and serious effort.
 This means having a documented quality assurance plan that includes step-by-step directions for every procedure and every part of the production process.
-It includes having quality assurance inspectors watching the production process from start to finish, finding ways to boost efficiency and reduce waste.
+It includes having quality assurance inspectors watch the production process from start to finish, finding ways to boost efficiency, and reducing waste.